oncoblocks/centromere/README.md

 #### Centromere Core

-The core module, containing common dependencies, support classes for data model creation, and repository interfaces.
+The core module, containing common dependencies classes for creating data model, repository, and data import component classes.

 #### Centromere MongoDB and SQL

-Database-specific implementations of the core repository interfaces.
+Database-specific implementations of the core repository interfaces and data import classes.
 MongoDB is the preferred database technology, but MySQL is currently supported at an experimental level.

-#### Centromere Data Import

-Tools for creating pipeline jobs for processing and ingesting data into the data warehouse.

 #### Centromere Web